Mobile menu toggle

 Prehistoric Planet: Ice Age Season 1: saber-toothed tiger

-A saber-toothed tiger in Prehistoric Planet: Ice Age, premiering this autumn on Apple TV+.
+A saber-toothed tiger in Prehistoric Planet: Ice Age, now on Apple TV.

 Photo: Apple TV+

-The next chapter in the Apple TV+ award-winning natural history series Prehistoric Planet leaves dinosaurs behind in favor of woolly mammoths, saber-toothed tigers and other megafauna that lived during the last ice age.
+Liven up your Thanksgiving week with woolly mammoths and saber-toothed tigers.
+The next chapter in the Apple TV award-winning natural history series Prehistoric Planet leaves dinosaurs behind in favor of megafauna that lived during the last ice age, when glaciers covered much of the Earth’s surface.

-The streaming service revealed Tuesday that Prehistoric Planet: Ice Age will premiere in late November.
+The streaming service premiered Prehistoric Planet: Ice Age on Wednesday.

 By